ICVA Assessment Grant Program

 Criteria for submission:

-• Applicants must be faculty from AVMA accredited schools
+• Applicants must be faculty from AVMA-accredited schools

 • Applicants must complete the required forms including the Letter of Intent and full proposal documentation